phette23/Level-Counter/readme.markdown

 There's a [live, usable version](http://phette.net/munchkin-counter/) on the web.

-## HTML5 Boilerplate

-I'm using [the HTML5 boilerplate](http://html5boilerplate.com/) as a, um, boilerplate.
-Once there's a working project with sufficient functionality then I will strip out unused features but for now I'm leaving them in.

 ## Yeoman

 If you have [Yeoman](http://yeoman.io/) installed, you can build an optimized version with the following command (run inside the project's root):